SIEM definition – What is SIEM?

 How does SIEM work?

 SIEM software collects and aggregates log data generated throughout the entire IT infrastructure, from cloud systems and applications to network and security devices, such as firewalls and antivirus.
 SIEM then identifies, categorizes, and analyzes incidents and events.
 SIEM analytics delivers real-time alerts, dashboards, and reports to several critical business and management units.
-Modern SIEMs also apply unsupervised machine learning to enable anomaly detection (User and Entity Behavior Analytics) to the collected log data.
+This is also how Logpoint SIEM works.
+In addition, SIEM solutions also apply unsupervised machine learning to enable anomaly detection (User and Entity Behavior Analytics) to the collected log data.

 .